We encourage you to familiarize yourself with how the security permissions in IT Glue work.

 Each organization is a private space, visible only to those users who have been granted access to it.
 Organization access is set on a per group/per user level by users with an Administrator or Manager role.

-Each user has the potential to be granted access to an unlimited number of organizations, except users with a Lite role who can only access a maximum of five organizations.
+Each user has the potential to be granted access to an unlimited number of organizations, except users with a Lite role who can access a maximum of five organizations.

 Managers – You’ve hired a new manager, Julie, who needs access to most assets across all clients.
 In this scenario, you would add her to all or most groups and make sure she has access to all or as many organizations as possible to avoid blocking her access to key information.